MohammadParsaYahyazadeh/Robust-Persian-SER-Ensemble/README.md

 Employs CNN + LSTM ensemble for better accuracy.

 Achieves ~69% accuracy, which is strong given the challenges of SER (human-level is also imperfect).

+🔗 What is Ensemble Learning?

+Ensemble learning is a machine learning strategy where we don’t rely on just one model, but instead combine multiple models to make predictions.

+The intuition:

+Each model may capture different patterns or may have different weaknesses.

+By combining them, the ensemble usually performs better and more robustly than any single model alone.

+🧩 Types of Ensemble Learning

+There are a few major approaches:

+Bagging (Bootstrap Aggregating)

+Train multiple models (often the same type) on different random subsets of data.

+Example: Random Forest (many decision trees trained on subsets).

+Reduces variance.

+Boosting

+Train models sequentially; each new model tries to fix mistakes of the previous one.

+Example: XGBoost, AdaBoost.

+Reduces bias.

+Stacking

+Train multiple models (possibly of different types).

+Their predictions are fed into a “meta-model” that learns how to best combine them.

+Voting / Averaging

+Simple method: each model makes a prediction → results are combined.

+Hard voting: majority class wins.

+Soft voting: probabilities are averaged, and the class with the highest combined probability is chosen.

+📌 Ensemble in Your Project

+In the Persian Speech Emotion Recognition project:

+You have two very different models:

+CNN → trained on Mel spectrograms (captures spatial frequency patterns in sound).

+LSTM → trained on MFCCs (captures temporal sequence patterns).

+Each has strengths:

+CNN is strong at detecting tone patterns and spectral features.

+LSTM is strong at capturing rhythm, intonation, and sequential changes.

+The project uses Soft Voting Ensemble:

+Both models output a probability distribution over 6 emotions.
+Example:

+CNN says: Anger (0.6), Sadness (0.1), …

+LSTM says: Anger (0.4), Sadness (0.3), …

+These probabilities are averaged.
+Final: Anger (0.5), Sadness (0.2), …

+The emotion with the highest combined probability is chosen.

+✅ Benefit: This reduces mistakes where one model is uncertain but the other is confident.
+✅ Result: Higher accuracy (69%) and F1-score (66.8%) than using CNN or LSTM alone.

+🎯 Why Ensemble Works Well

+Different models → different perspectives on the same audio.

+Reduces variance (random noise impact).

+Improves generalization (performs better on unseen test data).